GitBolt/axiol/README.md

 Oh yea default prefix is a dot `.`

+### Contributing
+~~Also have I mentioned that the db structure is so weird that you can only work locally after fixing tens of errors?~~ Haha gottem code stealers</br>
+Make sure to check out [these functions](axiol/functions.py) to get it working locally in case you are interested in contributing
+- Fork -> Clone -> Edit -> Commit -> Pull request </br>
+*Recommended making a new branch for your changes*

 ### Support Server
 [Also the bot testing area](https://discord.gg/Rzz5WS9jXW)

 ### Invite
 [Invite the bot from here](https://discord.com/oauth2/authorize?client_id=843484459113775114&permissions=473295959&scope=bot)

-~~Also have I mentioned that the db structure is so bad that you can only work locally after fixing tens of errors?~~ Haha gottem code stealers</br>
-Make sure to check out [these functions](axiol/functions.py) to get it working locally in case you are interesting in contributing